-The coronavirus has had the Netherlands in its grip for some months now.
+The coronavirus has had the Netherlands in its grip for quite some time now.
 In this article, we give an overview for entrepreneurs of the measures taken.
 Do you want to learn more about the impact of the coronavirus crisis on the Arnhem – Nijmegen – Wageningen area?
 We collect news stories, webinars, support options and more on our coronavirus page!

 SME Credit Guarantee Scheme (BMKB)

 The BMKB (‘Borgstelling midden- en kleinbedrijf’) supports entrepreneurs during the coronavirus crisis.
 They can use the scheme to get a bridge loan or to up their overdraft limit.
 Since its inception, the scheme has been expanded.
 This expansion entails that the credit guarantee has been upped from 50 percent to 75 percent, so that banks can increase credit more easily and quickly, and business can borrow more and sooner.
 The duration of the credit has been extended to four years, so that entrepreneurs have more time for repayment.

 Furthermore, the BMKB interest percentage has been lowered from 3.9 to 2 percent for a duration of up to and including eight quarters, and 3 percent for a duration of nine to sixteen quarters.
 This decrease makes the scheme more accessible for entrepreneurs.
 The cabinet has made thirty million euros available to this end.

 The guarantee budget of the BMKB has also been increased from 765 million euros to 1.5 billion euros, and the cabinet has decided that accreditation should be available to other financiers than just banks, so that these can provide funding for their existing clients under the coronavirus module of the BMKB.